SWorster/MistySURF2023/Introduction.md

 ### Settings
 Various extra settings and info such as Studio Settings, WiFi, Update Management, and Diagnostics.
 Studio Settings is useful for resetting the robot’s various positions back to their defaults.

-## Coding

-Misty’s programs are called skills: a file or set of files that give Misty instructions to complete a task.
-Misty can store these skills internally and run them from her onboard processors, but she can also take commands from code running on your computer.

-### External

-We recommend using VS Code to create HTML/JavaScript programs.
-Many programming languages can access the Web API, but JavaScript is the most well-documented.

-### Internal

-Misty can also store and run code internally, but there are some limitations.

-A good option is to use JavaScript and JSON in conjunction with the [Misty JavaScript](https://docs.mistyrobotics.com/tools-&-apps/plugins-&-extensions/misty-skills-extension/) extension for VS Code.

-Misty can interpret Python skills with her on-board processor, but can only handle one file at a time with no dependencies.
-However, Python files can be run on a computer and communicate through Misty's API interface.
-We strongly recommend this option.

-There is also a C# and .NET option, but this is only usable on Windows computers because it relies on Visual Studio extensions.